charinev/opnc/processes/docs/components/02_provisioning-certificate-pool.md

 The PCID is the identifier for a vehicle and must match the ISO pattern [PCID Format](../05_handling-of-ids.md).
 The Provisioning Certificate Pool authorizes the OEM client based on this code. [see Data Access](#data-access)

 With the publication of a Provisioning Certificate to the pool, no information is given to the eMSP.
-Trusted MOs can only retrieve individual Provisioning Certificates if they request them through the PCID.
+Trusted eMSPs can only retrieve individual Provisioning Certificates if they request them through the PCID.

-Therefore the OEM's costumers shall also receive the PCID of their vehicles to give it to the MOs during the conclusion of a charging contract.
+Therefore the OEM's costumers shall also receive the PCID of their vehicles to give it to the eMSPs during the conclusion of a charging contract.

 The required V2G root certificates shall be stored in the vehicle for the trusted communication with charging devices.